Cardew’s Treatise: The greatest musical score ever designed

 While at Aldus, Cardew says that he became “occupied more and more with designing diagrams and charts” and became “aware of the potential eloquence of simple black lines in a diagram”.

 It lacks the traditional format of a score, yet occasionally includes symbols like crotchets, quavers and even duration, although in skewed form.
 The lines are intricately drawn.
 On the footer of each page contains what looks like traditional music staff lines, but they are empty.
-It gives each page a solid base, maybe acknowledging some historical through line.
+It gives each page a solid base, maybe acknowledging some historical through-line.

 There is a beautiful openness in the score.
 Expressive lines and circles, give a great sense of forward movement.
 There is a lot of white space, space that seems to invite the performers to mentally scribble their thoughts in the margins.

 There are no instructions on how to play the piece for the performers.
 On first reading, it looks insanely difficult to comprehend, yet on further study, patterns emerge.
 It was open to interpretation.
 “I wrote Treatise with the definite intention that it should stand entirely on its own, without any form of introduction or instruction to mislead prospective performers into the slavish practice of ‘doing what they are told’.”
-The Block Museum of Art have a wonderful animated analysis of how to interpret the score.
+The Block Museum of Art has a wonderful animated analysis of how to interpret the score.

 Performers can come to it, play it how they feel it should be played, and use any instruments they wish.
 Every performance is unique.
 Treatise stands as a uniquely beautiful work of art, one that hopefully doesn’t get forgotten in the age of Sibelius.